MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/power-bi-embedded-generation-2.md

 ## Known limitations

-* Embedded Gen2 capacity utilization can't be tracked in the metrics app.
+* Embedded Gen2 capacity utilization can't be tracked in the [metrics app](../../admin/service-admin-premium-monitor-capacity.md).
+For more information, see [Premium Gen2 monitor updates](../../admin/service-premium-what-is.md#updates-for-premium-gen2-preview-3).

 * Memory allocation settings for specific workloads don't apply to Embedded Gen2 capacities.
+For more information, see [Embedded Gen 2 memory enhancements](embedded-capacity.md#embedded-gen-2-memory-enhancements-preview)

 * If you're using XMLA with Embedded Gen2, make sure you're using the most recent versions of the data modeling and management tools.